Scott-28/Rotary_Phone_Timer/README.md

     * If a mistake is made while entering time, picking up and then hanging up the headset will always reset the display.
     * For a quicker input, time that's in the "min/sec" format can be entered in "hr/min" format and then a double press can be used, as long as an even number minute is desired.
-        * Example 1: If you want a timer of 5min, you can simply enter a single 5 and then double press which means the timer sees 00:05 and in hr/min format a double press means 5min.
+        * Example 1: If you want a timer of 5min, you can simply enter a single 5 and then double press for hr/min format which means the timer sees 00(hr):05(min).
 The timer will switch to 05:00 and start counting down the seconds.
-        * Example 2: If a time of 45 is desired, you can simply enter a 4 and a 5 (00:45) and double press and in hr/min format a double press means 45min.
-The timer will switch to 45:00 and tart counting down the seconds.
+        * Example 2: If a time of 45min is desired, you can enter a 4 and a 5, 00(hr):45(min) and double press for hr/min mode.
+The timer will switch to 45:00 and start counting down the seconds.

 ### Build Notes
 * The 70VAC 20Hz signal for the ringer causes a lot of noise!
 When it turns on, it can cause false signals in the arduino and cause the display to go blank or the handset switch interrupt to falsely trigger.